offbynull/offbynull.github.io/docs/data/learn/Anki/input/input.md

  * `{ankiAnswer} subsequence` `{ankiAnswer} substring`

    * Subsequence: A sequence derived by traversing some other sequence in order and choosing which elements to keep vs delete. `{ankiListRandomOrder}`
-   * String: A sequence derived by taking a contiguous part of some other sequence (order of elements maintained).
+   * Substring: A sequence derived by taking a contiguous part of some other sequence (order of elements maintained).

  * `{ankiAnswer} (topological ordering|topological order|topological)/i` - A 1-dimensional ordering of nodes in a directed acyclic graph in which each node is ahead of all of its predecessors / parents.
 In other words, the node is ahead of all other nodes that connect to it.